ibnuh/ibnuh.github.io/about.md

 </div>

 👋 **Hello there!**
-I’m Ibnuh, a passionate software engineer specializing in backend development.
+I'm Ibnuh, a passionate software engineer specializing in backend development.
 I enjoy writing clean, efficient, and maintainable code while following best practices to build reliable software.
-Over the years, I’ve worked with various businesses, remotely collaborating with global teams to develop applications that solve real-world problems.
-I’m always eager to learn and improve my skills to stay ahead in the ever-evolving tech landscape.
+Over the years, I've worked with various businesses, remotely collaborating with global teams to develop applications that solve real-world problems.
+I'm always eager to learn and improve my skills to stay ahead in the ever-evolving tech landscape.

 Since my full name, **M. Ibnu Luthfi Azhar**, is quite long, I go by Ibnuh online.